GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Introduction

 \section{Introduction}

-Group Anomaly Detection (GAD) is an important task across many disciplines and domains like social networks~\cite{Yu2014}, mobility~\cite{10.1145/3557991.3567801}, physics~\cite{PhysRevD.101.075042,10.5555/3023638.3023684} and many more.
+Group Anomaly Detection (GAD) is an important task across many disciplines and domains like computational fluid dynamics and computer vision~\cite{10.5555/2986459.2986579,DBLP:conf/pkdd/ChalapathyTC18}, mobility~\cite{10.1145/3430195,10.1145/3557991.3567801}, physics~\cite{10.5555/3023638.3023684,PhysRevD.101.075042}, social networks~\cite{Yu2014} and many more.
 In these domains, GAD is suitable for various types of group anomalies.
 Since group member instances can be an arbitrary representation, the GAD paradigm also applies to the detection of anomalous sequences like trajectories, to which~\cite{Foorthuis2020OnTN} refers to as collective anomalies.
 Especially in the spatio-temporal domain, Trajectory Anomaly Detection is a common task to reveal abnormal behavior as the authors~\cite{Wang2020UnsupervisedLT,7966366,10.1145/3430195} confirm.

-However, although sequential steps of a trajectory obviously represent a group structure, the detection of individual anomalous trajectories has not been addressed as a group anomaly detection problem yet.
+However, although sequential coordinates of a trajectory obviously represent a group structure, the detection of individual anomalous trajectories has not been addressed as a group anomaly detection problem yet and not at all with transparent multi-head attention.

 The current state of the art approaches for anomaly detection on trajectories are recurrent neural networks (RNNs) like LSTMs~\cite{10.1162/neco.1997.9.8.1735} and GRUs~\cite{Cho2014GRU,7966366}, but the potential of deep learning methods for Group Anomaly Detection has rather been sparsely investigated.
-So far GAD tasks have more likely been solved by generative topic models ~\cite{10.5555/944919.944937,Xiong2011HierarchicalPM,Yu2014,10.5555/2986459.2986579} or SVM-based methods~\cite{6790022,10.5555/3023638.3023684,10.1145/3557991.3567801}.
+So far GAD tasks have more likely been solved by generative topic models ~\cite{Xiong2011HierarchicalPM,Yu2014,10.5555/2986459.2986579} or SVM-based methods~\cite{6790022,10.5555/3023638.3023684,10.1145/3557991.3567801}.
 Despite recent advances, deep generative models got only involved in form of Adversarial Autoencoders (AAEs) and Variational Autoencoders (VAEs)~\cite{DBLP:conf/pkdd/ChalapathyTC18} to perform GAD for images. \cite{10.1145/3430195} offers different machine learning based algorithms to detect anomalous groups of multiple trajectories, but does not identify the detection of individual anomalous trajectories (a sequence of group members) as group anomaly detection problem.

 However, anomalous behavior is not ensured to just appear within short trajectory segments.
 It is challenging for recurrent neural networks, sometimes even LSTM and GRU, to learn very long-term dependencies~\cite{7966366}.